TanStack/query/README.md

 - A new instance of `useQuery('todos', fetchTodos)` mounts.
   - Since no other queries have been made with this query + variable combination, this query will show a hard loading state and make a network request to fetch the data.
-  - It will then cache the data using `'todos'` and `` as the unique identifiers for that cache.
+  - It will then cache the data using `'todos'` and `fetchTodos` as the unique identifiers for that cache.
   - A stale invalidation is scheduled using the `staleTime` option as a delay (defaults to `0`, or immediately).
 - A second instance of `useQuery('todos', fetchTodos)` mounts elsewhere.
   - Because this exact data exist in the cache from the first instance of this query, that data is immediately returned from the cache.